Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Method

 \section{Method}

-We start with preliminaries and then discuss the InfoNCE~\cite{oord2018representation} contrastive loss and why autoencoding captions in the input space is not a solution to reduce shortcut features.
-Finally, we introduce~\acf{LTD} to reduce shortcut features for~\ac{ICR}.
+In Table~\ref{table:notation} in Appendix~\ref{appendix:notation}, we provide an overview of the symbols and variables used throughout this work.
+We start with preliminaries and then discuss the InfoNCE contrastive loss and why autoencoding captions in the input space is not a solution to reduce predictive feature suppression.
+Finally, we introduce~\acf{LTD} to reduce predictive feature suppression for recourse-constrained~\ac{ICR}.
+In Figure~\ref{fig:method} we provide an overview of \ac{LTD}.